 The left shows the shell I was painting above with the first layer of paint.
 The right shows a shell that I completed with several layers of paint.

-Once you’re happy with the way your shell looks, seal it with a coat of gel top coat.
-I tried using clear acrylic spray coat, but it didn’t give the same shine and ate away some of the acrylic paint.
+Once you’re happy with the way your shell looks, seal it with a coat of gel topcoat.
+I tried using a clear acrylic spray coat, but it didn’t give the same shine and ate away some of the acrylic paint.

-When the shells are dry, you can display them in a vase or use them to create fun jewelry 🙂
+And that’s it!
+You now have your very own handpainted Hawaiian sunrise shell.
+When the shells are dry, you can display them in a vase or use them to create fun sunrise shell jewelry 🙂